rothskeller/photo-tools/md/MANUAL.md

     place     (places)
     title     (t)
     topic     (topics)

-The `all` word is the same as listing all field names.
-It is allowed only for the `show` and `tags` operations.

 The `artist` field is the name of the person who captured the original media, e.g. "Steven Roth".
 When appropriate, it could be a company name, or a person's